itenium-be/blog-posts/productivity/regex/2023-04-10-regex-introduction.md

     url: https://www.cheatography.com/davechild/cheat-sheets/regular-expressions/
 ---

 You already know regex is a (very) useful skill?
-Skip to Part 2.
+Skip to the [Tutorial](https://itenium.be/blog/productivity/regex-tutorial).
 If not, allow me to convince you...